ancient-cthulhu/All-Findings-Extract/README.md

 1. Fetches all application profiles (paginated, supports 1000s of apps)
 2. Retrieves SCA workspace/project mappings and Dynamic Analysis metadata
-3. Processes applications concurrently — each worker thread fetches policy scan findings, SCA findings (separate API requirement), and optionally sandbox findings
+3. Processes applications concurrently - each worker thread fetches policy scan findings, SCA findings (separate API), and optionally sandbox findings
 4. Enriches findings with deep links, team names, and scan metadata
-5. Optionally merges IaC (Container Security) findings from a pre-fetched JSON file
+5. Optionally merges IaC (Container Security) findings from a pre-fetched JSON file-
 6. Writes a normalised CSV and a timestamped raw JSON file

-IaC scans use a browser session cookie API that is not available via standard HMAC auth. `fetch_iac_details.py` handles this separately — fetch first, then pass the JSON to `script.py` via `--iac-json`.
+IaC scans use a browser session cookie API that is not available via standard HMAC auth. `fetch_iac_details.py` handles this separately, fetch first, then pass the JSON to `script.py` via `--iac-json`.

 All operations are safe to re-run.
 Filtering, pagination, and output are deterministic.